 NATIONAL FLAG DAY

-On National Flag Day, Americans show respect for the U.S. Flag and what it represents.
-Representing independence and unity, the Star Spangled Banner has become a powerful symbol of Americanism and is flown proudly.
+The holiday is a day that Americans show respect for the U.S. Flag and what it represents.
+Representing independence and unity, the Star-Spangled Banner has become a powerful symbol of Americanism and the flag is flown proudly.

 While Betsy Ross has been given credit for stitching together the first American flag, there isn’t any sound evidence supporting the story.
-At the same time, there is any to disprove it, either.
+At the same time, there isn’t any to disprove it, either.
+Part of the conflict is there were several designs in consideration at the same time.
+There were many flag makers and more than one claim to the first.
 During Ross’s Revolutionary time, several standards were carried bearing red and white stripes and varying symbols where the blue field and stars now reside.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalFlagDay

-On May 30, 1916, President Woodrow Wilson issued a proclamation deeming June 14 as Flag Day.
+On May 30, 1916, President Woodrow Wilson issued a proclamation deeming June 14th as Flag Day.
 President Wilson stated, “It is the anniversary of the day upon which the flag of the United States was adopted by the Congress as the emblem of the Union.”
 He also wrote, “On that day rededicate ourselves to the nation, ‘one and inseparable’ from which every thought that is not worthy of our fathers’ first vows in independence, liberty, and right shall be excluded and in which we shall stand with united hearts.”

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!